greglucas/cartopy/docs/source/reference/matplotlib.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Extra functionality that is primarily intended for developers.
 They describe
-some of the capabilities for transforming
-between GEOS, Shapely, and Matplotlib paths.
+some of the capabilities for transforming between Shapely, and Matplotlib paths.

 .. autosummary::
     :toctree: generated/